 Why are puppies so expensive?
 The cost reflects the investment in the parents, and rearing of the pups.
 Code of ethnics breeders do more.
 High quality food, vet care, health screenings and training.
 My pups are started on crate training, house breaking, leash work and agility contacts.
 I send each pup home with a generous pack of supplies.
-My puppies start at $1800.
-This includes:

 Health: Vaccination for Distemper, Adenovirus type 1, Adenovirus type 2, Para-influenza, Parvovirus, Coronavirus, Leptospira canicola, Infectious canine hepatitis, Leptospira grippotyphosa, Leptospira pomona, Leptospira icterohaemorrhagiae, and Bordetella.
 The pup will 2 series of injections, nasal spray, flea and tick preventive, and heart-worm preventative.
 The pups are wormed for Ascarids, Tapeworms, Hookworms and Whip-worms.
 A veterinarian will exam the pup and issue a health certificate.

 Food and feeding supplies: Proplan small breed puppy, Bella puppy, & travel bowl

 Dental supplies: oral supplement, dental treats, toothpaste, & finger brush

 Parasite control: medications for the following month flea, tick, & heart-worm, brush

 Training and Housebreaking: Indoor potty system, potty pads, leash, collar, training treats, toys for crate training